umbraco/UmbracoDocs/Fundamentals/Setup/Server-Setup/permissions-v10.md

 # File and folder permissions

 :::note
 To ensure a stable and smoothly running Umbraco installation, these permissions need to be set correctly.
-These permissions should be setup before or during the installation of Umbraco.
+These permissions should be set up before or during the installation of Umbraco.

 The main account that requires 'modify' file permissions to be set on the folders below, is the account used start Umbraco.
 If Umbraco is hosted in IIS this will be the Application Pool Identity for the IIS website.
 Usually IIS APPPOOL\appPoolName or a specific local account or in some circumstances Network Service.
 If in doubt, ask your server admin / hosting company.
 Additionally, the IUSR account and IIS_IUSRS account only require 'read only' access to the site's folders.